 Let’s assume you want to serve the ribs as soon as they are fully processed.
 There is no need to calculate in advance what time they must be started in order to be ready at the exact moment of service.
 This is a common misconception about sous vide.

 There is no “moment” before which the ribs are not ready and after which they are overcooked.
-A package of flanken short ribs processed at 140 F/60 C for 66 hours will not be noticeably different than one that was processed for 54 hours.
+A package of flanken short ribs processed at 140 F/60 C for 48 hours will be only slightly less tenderized than one that was processed for 54 hours.
 This is because the rate of collagen conversion is extremely slow at temperatures at or below 140 F/60 C.

 While the ribs are processing, there is plenty of time to prepare the other components of your meal.
 Once the ribs have been removed from the sous vide bath, they can be ready for service within one hour if that is your preference.

 Finishing the Short Ribs

 Line a sheet pan with parchment and lay the short ribs out in a single layer.

 Mist with water to moisten the egg whites.
 This will create a sticky surface for the seasonings to cling to.

 Sprinkle with your favorite seasonings or one from our seasonings recipe file, linked HERE.